kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 tags: XeLaTeX, logos, graphics
 ---

+## Logo wanted

 My friend Solus "Sol" Simkin has a well-earned reputation as a [Renaissance man](https://www.thefreedictionary.com/renaissance+man).
-Among other things, he is a master of design.
+Among other things, he is a virtuoso of design.
 He endows his creations with an ethereal air of perfection---where mathematics meets aesthetics---to transmogrify the mundane or banal into unforgettable works of art.

 Some weeks ago, he was approached by---of all establishments---a firm of consulting philosophers, who wanted to brand their practice with a logo.
 They wanted something impressive, memorable, and easily recognized as pertaining to philosophy.
-They left the details to him, saying that they did not want their personal biases to colour their logo, pun intended.
+They left the details to him, emphatically observing that they did not want their personal biases to colour their logo (pun intended).

-## The quest for a suitable design
+## The quest

-This request sent the cogwheels in Sol's brain whirring furiously as he imagined the logo from different design standpoints.
+This unusual request sent the cogwheels in Sol's brain whirring furiously as he imagined the logo from different design standpoints.
 He swept through, in fast motion in his mind, a myriad of options, only some of which I have chronicled here.

 ### Statues of Socrates and Diotima

 He first thought of the statues of [Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) that had earned his undying admiration when he had visited Athens just before the 2004 summer Olympics were held there.
-But would a layperson recognize those statues and make the link?
-He thought not, in these days of frenetic and fading fashions and fads, which came and went faster than the [Drosophila melanogaster](https://en.wikipedia.org/wiki/Drosophila_melanogaster#Lifecycle_and_reproduction).
+What noble thoughts from what ancient philosophers?

 ::::: { .alignleft style="width: 50%;" }
 ![Socrates]({attach}images/socrates-close-up.jpg)